zankhana46/zankhana46/README.md

 <p align="center"><b>HEY EVERYONE!</b></p>

-- 🔭 I’m currently a third year engineering student at Vellore Institute Of Technology.
+- 🔭 I’m currently a final year engineering student at Vellore Institute Of Technology.
 - 🌱 I’m currently learning Computer Science engineering.
 - 👯 I’m looking to collaborate on open source projects.
 - 📫 How to reach me: Visit my [LinkedIn](www.linkedin.com/in/zankhana-mehta-505a8a212)